vlongle/productivity_shortcuts/README.md

 4. @a repeat last op from register

+### Packages

+Use Vundle [https://github.com/VundleVim/Vundle.vim]() to install packages.
+Usually, we put `Plugin "something"` in .vimrc within the Vundle bracket, then do
+`:so %` and `:PluginInstall`.
+Then the package is ready to use!
+We can even edit the package in `~/.vim/bundle/SpecificPackagename`.

 ### Install color theme
 Download a something.vim from github.
 Then put that into ~/.vim/colors.
 Then, we can use ":colorscheme something" to set the color.